How PepsiCo makes the perfect Cheetos with the help of Autonomous Systems

 Optimizing production yield while ensuring quality is always a complex challenge.
 It is no different when it comes to manufacturing an irresistible snack like the Cheetos.

-It is difficult for operators and automated control systems alike to ensure consistent quality because of constantly changing variables.
-Each batch of raw ingredients is slightly different from the previous one.
-Also, although they can be of the same make and model, equipment across manufacturing lines can have minor differences within their manufacturer’s tolerance range.
-Finally, like any mechanical equipment, equipment wears over time which also impacts their operating specifications.
+From ingredient characteristics to equipment behavior, it takes significant effort for operators and automated control systems alike to ensure consistent quality.
+Changes in raw material and plant environment can affect the process.
+Although they are the same make and model, extruders across manufacturing lines will also have minor differences within their manufacturer’s tolerance range.
+Finally, like any mechanical equipment, each extruder is different and extruder behavior can change over time.

-To help with these aspects, PepsiCo was looking for a solution that would both ensure consistent quality and optimize product yield
+To help with these aspects, PepsiCo was looking for a solution that would both ensure consistent quality and minimize waste

 To optimize the production yield, Neal Analytics worked closely with PepsiCo’s manufacturing team, from process experts to operators, and the Microsoft AI engineering team to design, train and deploy a Project Bonsai AI agent, aka a “brain.”
-This agent helps operators optimize Cheetos output while maintaining quality.
+This agent helps operators optimize the yield of the Cheetos extrusion process.

 Using this simulator and PepsiCo’s process experts and operators, the DRL’s so-called “reward function” was defined using the concepts of Machine Teaching and after a series of tests to optimize the solution’s appropriate components from process inputs and outputs to reward function parameters.

-Altogether, this solution improved the overall system performance by optimizing it for both throughput and quality.
+Altogether, this solution improved the overall system performance by optimizing it for both efficiency and quality.